Guimelo-FE/front-end-challenge/README.md

 _config.scss - is where to put all of the functions, mixins and variables to be used inside the other "_'tag'.scss" files.

-_header.scss - is where the style of the header tag is located. inside you will find associated with the "header-wraper" class an "background: linear-gradient" style used to slanter the gray mix white background color.
+_header.scss - is where the style of the header tag is located. inside of it, you will find associated with the "header-wraper" class a "background: linear-gradient" style used to slanter the gray mix white background color.
 It is set like that to smooth the edge line instead of the common pixeled transition from one color to another.

 along-side, you'll find the classes "row-1" and "row-2", which have the purpose of aligning the div's Y axis using "display: flex" as a column to allow responsiveness after (still to be updated.).